Lamjung Durbar

-Lamjung Durbar (लमजुङ दरबार) is a former palace in Lamjung District, Gandaki Province.
+Lamjung Durbar (लमजुङ दरबार) is a remaining part of the palace of the then King Yahobrahma Shah of Lamjung principality in 1494, at present in Lamjung District, Gandaki Province of Nepal.

-It was built in the 16th century by Ghale Gurung Rajas.
+It was built in the 16th century by King Yashobrahma Shah of Lamjung principality.
 Lamjung Durbar also acts as a fortification.

 Lamjung Durbar was nationalised on 23 August 2007.
 In 2015, the Government of Nepal issued stamps featuring the Lamjung Durbar.